This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Why write a separate make_any instead of a template constructor?
-Because in my actual attempts, I found that the three major compilers have different and somewhat strange instantiation locations for template constructors, leading to different evaluation results.
-However, for ordinary template functions, the instantiation locations are the same, so I wrote it as a separate function.
+make_anyinstead of directly writing a template constructor?
+This is because after my actual attempts, I found that the three major compilers instantiate template constructors in different and sometimes strange locations, leading to different evaluation results.
+However, for ordinary template functions, the instantiation locations are consistent, so I wrote it as a separate function.

 visit it!